Sports mourns 1960s touchstones: Mikita, Taylor, McCovey

 JIM TAYLOR

-Taylor , a Hall of Famer who died at 83, helped the Packers win four championships, including the first Super Bowl in which he scored the first touchdown.
-He had five straight seasons in which he ran for 1,000 yards.
+Taylor , 83, was a Hall of Famer who helped the Packers to four championships, including the first Super Bowl in which he scored the first touchdown.
 In 1962, he was the MVP.

 Taylor was often compared to Jim Brown, but Lombardi saw a difference.